nigel7023/DSA4213_2510_Group05/README.md

 ## Decoder for explanation generation
 We evaluated several generative models:
-- FLAN-T5 (base & small)
+- FLAN-T5-base
 - GPT-2
 - BART

+Hyperparameter search was conducted with Optuna using Bayesian optimisation.
-FLAN-T5-base provided the best explanations on:
-- MuSE (Multimodal Sarcasm Explanation) text subset
-- Kaggle Sarcasm Explanation Dataset
+FLAN-T5-base provided the best explanations from MuSE (Multimodal Sarcasm Explanation) text subset and Kaggle Sarcasm Explanation Dataset, hence FLAN-T5-base is our choice of decoder.

-To address limited explanation data, we:
+To address limited gold-standard explanation data for two downstream task, identifying the sarcastic cue and explaining the non-sarcastic meaning, we:
-- Augmented training labels with synthetic explanations from Claude
+- Augmented training labels with synthetic explanations from Claude 4 on both tasks

-- Performed knowledge distillation to smaller T5 models for faster inference
+Experiments using synthetic explanations:
+- Finetuning two FLAN-T5-base on the two downstream task
+- Ablation study on Generalist vs Specialist decoder model
+- Knowledge Distillation using Fine-tuned FLAN-T5-base as teacher to transfer to student FLAN-T5-small